 Have I ever mentioned that we have a “back house?”
 It’s a completely separate home with a full kitchen, two bathrooms and a bedroom upstairs.
 We’ve had a friend living there who recently moved out.
 Needless to say the carpet that was on the stairs and bedroom floor had to go!
-We hired someone to lay the stairs but I decided I would stain the stair treads.
+We hired someone to lay the red oak stair treads and install white risers, but I decided I would stain them myself.

 Bummer, but I could work around it.

-Let me show you what the stairs looked like after installation.
+Let me show you what the hardwood flooring looked like after installation and before a little bit of staining.

-For those that are wondering that is painted tile at the bottom of the stairs.
+For those that are wondering, the tile below the wooden stairs is painted dark gray.
 I wrote a instructional post with a video on how to successfully paint outdated tile with Rust-Oleum Home Floor coating.

 You’ve also probably noticed that there are a handful of different floors in a very tight area.
-I’ve got the painted tile floor, Oak wood treads and the luxury vinyl at the top of the stairs.
+I’ve got the painted tile floor, Oak hardwood stairs and the luxury vinyl at the top of the stairs.

 Because of this, I needed to pick a color that would blend all three or go with all three surface colors.